vickmuir/vpc-on-classic-block-storage/block_storage_is_manage_cli.md

 {: screen}

 ## Detach a volume by using the CLI
-{: #detach-vol-attachment-cli}
+{: #detach-vol-attachment-cli-gen1}

 Use the `instance-volume-attachment-detach` command to detach a volume from an instance and delete the volume attachment.
-The block storage volume is not deleted; you can later [attach it to another instance](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-attaching-block-storage-cli).
+The block storage volume is not deleted; you can later [attach it to another instance](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-attaching-block-storage-cli-gen1).

 ```bash
 ibmcloud is instance-volume-attachment-detach INSTANCE_ID VOLUME_ATTACHMENT_ID [-f, --force]
 ```

 ## Delete a block storage volume by using the CLI
-{: #delete-vol-cli}
+{: #delete-vol-cli-gen1}

 Use the `volume-delete` command and specify the volume ID to delete a block storage volume.